Josephine Skriver Flaunts Her Sexy Figure In Black Lingerie During Saucy Victoria's Secret Video Clip

 While Josephine always gets a lot of engagement from her Instagram followers on her posts, this one was especially popular.
 Skriver has 5.4 million fans on the social media site, and more than 460,000 of them liked this post in a mere four hours.
 There were also hundreds of comments from people who said she slayed, was an inspiration, and was absolute perfection.

 This Victoria’s Secret Angel definitely has her catwalk strut perfected at this point.
-In the slo-mo clip Skriver is looking right at the camera with a serious stare and her long hair is blowing behind her.
+In the slo-mo clip, Skriver is looking right at the camera with a serious stare and her long hair is blowing behind her.
 Josephine’s insane body looks sexy and stunning in this particular lingerie set that shows off some cleavage, showcases her taut abs, and perfectly hugs her hips.

 Last week, Skriver shared plenty of sneak peeks at the looks she wore for the 2018 Fashion Show, which will air on ABC on December 2.
 She made time for a bit of fun after the evening wrapped, cheering for the Raiders in their last NFL game and hitting an Islanders hockey game in New York with fellow Angel Kelsey Merritt.

 Fans cannot wait to see what comes of this video clip that Josephine Skriver shared via her Instagram page, as it’s going to be a sexy promotion no matter what is added to the background.
-The long-time Victoria’s Secret Angel knows how to rock a sultry lingerie set and her fans can’t see what she models for them next.
+The longtime Victoria’s Secret Angel knows how to rock a sultry lingerie set and her fans can’t see what she models for them next.